Edinburgh-Genome-Foundry/BandWagon/README.rst

     (sudo) python setup.py install

-To create interactive bokeh plots you will need to additionally install Bokeh with
+To create interactive bokeh plots you will need to additionally install Bokeh and Pandas with

 .. code:: shell

-    (sudo) pip install bokeh
+    (sudo) pip install bokeh pandas